 Your Guide to the 21-Day Gratitude Challenge

 How much difference can three weeks make in your life?
 If it’s three weeks of consciously practicing gratitude, it could be a real life changer.
 The benefits of gratitude — or more specifically, of consciously practicing gratitude — are fairly well documented.
-If you’re looking for ways to foster a positive attitude and get more enjoyment out of life, try the 21-day gratitude challenge and find out for yourself how much better life can be when you make gratitude a priority.
+If you’re looking for ways to foster a positive attitude and get more enjoyment out of life, download Passion Planner's FREE Gratitude Challenge PDF and find out for yourself how much better life can be when you make gratitude a priority.

 The Benefits of Gratitude

 There’s a surprising amount of research on the benefits of gratitude on health, relationships and general well being.
 Some of the results seem fairly intuitive - people who are thanked for helping someone are more likely to help another person in the future, for example.
 But did you know that people who make it a habit to cultivate a grateful attitude sleep better at night?
 There’s research that proves it.
 Or that people who express a grateful attitude are more patient and may make better decisions as a result?
 Gratitude can help deepen relationships and improve your physical health.
 Even more specifically, keeping a gratitude journal not only helps people feel more positive, it has positive effects on their physical well-being.
 In a study by Dr. Robert A. Emmons of the University of California, Davis, and Dr. Michael E. McCullough of the University of Miami, college students who wrote a few sentences about gratitude each week for 10 weeks were more positive and optimistic about their lives than those who wrote about irritations and frustrations.
 They also exercised more and had fewer visits to the doctor.
 Being grateful is just good for you all around.